synopsys-sig/synopsys-action/README.md

                 Windows: tar -xf bridge.zip

-**STEP4:**  Verify Bridge executable file is there along with extensions directory having extensions
+**STEP4:**  Verify Bridge executable file is there along with extensions directory having extensions.

-**Note:** Synopsys Bridge can also be download and configure passing "bridge_download_url" parameter with value as url to zip file.
+**Note:** Synopsys Bridge can also be downloaded and configured passing "bridge_download_url" parameter with value as url to the zip file.

-#Using The Action for different Scanning Tools
+#Using Synopsys Action for different Scanning Platforms

-Coverity, BlackDuck and Polaris has many deployment options, and how you use it will depend on your environment and project source code.
+Coverity, BlackDuck and Polaris has many deployment options, usage will depend on the environment and project source code.

-This action can be used for widely used Synopsys Scanning Platforms – Coverity, BlackDuck and Polaris by simply passing the tool name as a parameter or by passing the tool related parameters.
+Synopsys Action can be used for widely used Synopsys Scanning Platforms – Coverity, BlackDuck and Polaris by passing the scanning platform name as a parameter or by passing the scanning platform related parameters.

 This workflow does the following:

-Validates Scanning Platform related parameters like project and stream Downloads Synopsys Bridge and related adapters
+- Validates Scanning platform related parameters like project and stream.
+- Downloads Synopsys Bridge and related adapters.
-Runs corresponding Bridge commands transfering the Scanning tool related parameters Capture and analyze related operations are done internally by the Synopsis Bridge
+- Runs corresponding Bridge commands transfering the Scanning platform related parameters.
+- Capture and analyze related operations are done internally by the Synopsys Bridge.

 # Synopsys GitHub Action for Polaris